 • Blockchain can’t be falsified or altered because every block is permanently time-stamped and stored.

 • Blockchains are distributed (run on a global network of computers operated by volunteers), so there is no central database that can be hacked.

 • Anyone can view blockchain at any time because it resides on a network with no single institution maintaining or controlling it.

 • Blockchain is heavily encrypted, so it cannot be hacked.

 Currently, blockchain is used to store records of digital currency transactions.
 However, a wide variety of startups are developing blockchain-based technology for use in industries ranging from manufacturing to retailing.

 Blockchain is garnering the most attention in the financial community.
 Banks and other financial services companies see the technology as a way to streamline transactions by eliminating paperwork, errors, and jobs.
-A recent report estimates blockchain could save the eight biggest investment banks more than $8 billion a year.
+In fact, blockchain deployments are estimated to save banks more than $27 billion annually by 2030.